-- Superintendent.
+- 4. Develop/manage department budget - 5.
+Supervision of more than 2 employees - a. ability to hire and fire - b. evaluation of employees. - Superintendent.
 Serves as the chief executive officer and primary advisor to the board of education.
-Responsibilities include overseeing the development of an educational program and all other activities which impact on that program. - ▶ 102 Assistant/Deputy/Associate Superintendent, Senior Executive, Executive Director.
-Performs highlevel executive management functions for a superintendent in the areas of administration and instruction.
+Responsibilities include overseeing the development of an educational program and all other activities which impact on that program. - Assistant/Deputy/Associate Superintendent, Senior Executive, Executive Director.
+Performs high-level executive management functions for a superintendent in the areas of administration and instruction.
 Such an assignment also includes performing the duties of the superintendent in his or her absence.
-Includes leadership licensed positions (i.e., Special Education Director and Gifted Education Director) with the appropriate CDE endorsement. - ▶103 Non-Instructional Administrator.
-Directs individuals and manages a function, program or supporting service in a senior leadership role.
-Other management positions include 335, 342 and 357 - ▶ 104 Instructional Administrator.
-Performs professional management, administrative, research, and/or analytical services in a senior leadership role.
-This may include personnel responsible for services such as evaluation, teacher development, dissemination, curriculum development and assistant directors of special education. - ▶105 Principal (CDE leadership license or authorization).
+(Includes Special Education Director). - Non-Instructional Manager, Director, Supervisor.
+Directs individuals and manages a function, program or supporting service (e.g., financial aid) under the direction of a senior staff member.
+This includes supervisors of purchasing, directors of physical plant maintenance, management information and technology services, business managers and budget managers. - Instructional Manager, Director, Supervisor.
+Performs professional management, administrative, research, analytical and/or supervisory services for a senior executive.
+This includes personnel responsible for services such as evaluation, teacher development, dissemination, curriculum development and assistant directors of special education. - Principal.
 Performs the highest level of executive management functions in an individual school, a group of schools or units of a school system.
-Responsibilities include the administration of instructional programs, extracurricular programs, community relations, operation of the school plant and the coordination of staff and student activities. - ▶106 Assistant/Deputy/Associate Principal (CDE leadership license or authorization).
+Responsibilities include the administration of instructional programs, extracurricular programs, community relations, operation of the school plant and the coordination of staff and student activities. - Assistant/Deputy/Associate Principal.
 Performs high-level executive management functions in an individual school, group of schools or units of a school system.
-Primary duties include but are not limited to: (1) supervising student behavior; (2) handling specific assigned duties related to school management; (3) continuing curriculum and staff development; (4) working cooperatively with professional staff; and (5) providing leadership in the instructional program. - ▶ 107 Instructional Program Coordinator/Supervisor.
-No longer used.
-Reclassify (e.g., 104, 336, etc.). - ► 108 Non-Instructional Program Coordinator/Supervisor.
-No longer used.
-Reclassify (e.g., 103, 335, 342, 357, etc.). - Board of Cooperative Educational Services (BOCES) Director.
-Serves as the chief executive director of a BOCES which is established as a regional education service unit designed to provide supporting, instructional, administrative, facility, community or any other services contracted by participating members.
+Primary duties include but are not limited to: (1) supervising student behavior; (2) handling specific assigned duties related to school management; (3) continuing curriculum and staff development; (4) working cooperatively with professional staff; and (5) providing leadership in the instructional program. - Instructional Program Coordinator/Supervisor.
+Coordinates, manages (including supervising other certified individuals) or directs services (e.g., vocational education and special education) within an instructional program or area of instruction.
+Includes supervisor of special education. - Non-Instructional Program Coordinator/Supervisor.
+Coordinates, manages (including supervising other certified individuals) or directs services within a non-instructional program.

-▶200 Professional - Instructional.
+- Board of Cooperative Educational Services (BOCES) Director.
+Serves as the chief executive director of a BOCES which is established as a regional education service unit designed to provide supporting, instructional, administrative, facility, community or any other services contracted by participating members. - 200 Professional Instructional.
 Performs duties requiring a high degree of knowledge and skills acquired through at least a baccalaureate degree (or its equivalent obtained through special study and/or experience) including skills in the field of education or educational psychology.
-Generally, individuals hold a CDE license, endorsement, and/or authorization.